npm/policies/business-solution-terms.md

 ### Only Express Warranties

-!!!
-Except for it obligations in [npm's Obligations](#npms-obligations), _npm_ provides _Customer's Solution_ "as is", without any warranty at all. _npm_ disclaims any warranties the law might otherwise imply, like warranties of merchantability, fitness for any particular purpose, title, or noninfringement.
+***Except for it obligations in [npm's Obligations](#npms-obligations), _npm_ provides _Customer's Solution_ "as is", without any warranty at all. _npm_ disclaims any warranties the law might otherwise imply, like warranties of merchantability, fitness for any particular purpose, title, or noninfringement.***

 ### Limited Damages

-!!!

 #### Damages Limit

-!!!
-Subject to [Damages Limit Exceptions](#damages-limit-exceptions), neither side's total liability under this agreement will exceed the amount of fees _npm_ received from _Customer_ during the twelve months before the first claim is filed.
-This limit applies even if the side liable is advised that the other side may suffer damages.
+***Subject to [Damages Limit Exceptions](#damages-limit-exceptions), neither side's total liability under this agreement will exceed the amount of fees _npm_ received from _Customer_ during the twelve months before the first claim is filed.
+This limit applies even if the side liable is advised that the other side may suffer damages.***

 #### Damages Exclusion

-!!!
-Neither side will be liable for breach-of-contract damages they could not have reasonably foreseen when entering this agreement.
+***Neither side will be liable for breach-of-contract damages they could not have reasonably foreseen when entering this agreement.***

 #### Damages Limit Exceptions